hypo69/hypo/docs/gemini/out/en/doc/src/utils/autodoc.md

 ## Usage Examples

-The provided example code demonstrates how to use the `autodoc` decorator.
+The provided example code demonStartes how to use the `autodoc` decorator.
 Calling `example_function` multiple times will result in the docstring being updated with the timestamp of each invocation, effectively tracking usage.